 Arevon is developing the Cormorant Energy Storage Project, located in the Bayshore neighborhood of Daly City, at the corner of Carter Street and Saddleback Drive.
-The fully constructed, 250-megawatt (MW) / 1,000 megawatt-hour (MWh) project will be able to power up to 200,000 homes for up to four hours.
-Work began on the Cormorant Energy Storage project in 2021 and is expected to become operational by the end of 2026.
+When fully constructed, the 250-megawatt (MW) / 1,000 megawatt-hour (MWh) project will be able to power up to 321,000 homes for up to four hours.
+The Cormorant Energy Storage project began development in 2021, and construction is expected to take place from Fall 2025 through Spring 2027, when the project is expected to become operational.
 This project will provide economic advantages and community benefits in addition to energy security for the local area.

 About the Project